 Brewer & Howard 1 of 3 shops, the other 2 are in Ramsgate and Broadstairs.
 It is a great place for quality Footwear and other accessories.

-Baps and Bloomers – a rather attractive Artisan Bakery in King Street, selling a nice selection of baked goods at reasonable prices, has a small Tea Room too.
+Baps and Bloomers – a rather attractive Artisan Bakery in King Street, spelling a nice selection of baked goods at reasonable prices, has a small Tea Room too.

 Funky Granny Groovy Grandpa – Way out in ever sense of the word, at the botton of King Street.
 Sells some amazing looking clothes and accessories.
 The handbags especially are quite surreal.